 Who provides dental care under general anesthesia in our office?

-Both Dr. Sarah Hill and Dr. Joseph Stout can provide the dental treatment for your child.
+Dr. Sarah Hill, Dr. Joseph Stout and Dr. Marc Horton can provide the dental treatment for your child.
 These dentists are highly trained in the field of outpatient dental anesthesia and are happy to answer ANY questions you might have about outpatient general anesthesia.
 They have been treating pediatric dental patients under general anesthesia for a combined total of 23 years.

-Most often, these surgeries occur in our Anacortes office.
+Most often, these surgeries occur every other Friday in our Anacortes office.
 You are usually on your way home about 3 hours after arrival.
-Occasionally, if your child is higher risk, the surgery will occur at Island Hospital in Anacortes on an outpatient basis.
+Rarely, if your child is higher risk, you will be referred to Seattle Children’s Hospital or MaryBridge Children’s Hospital in Tacoma on an outpatient basis.
 You and your child will check in that morning, and go home about 4-5 hours later.
-Rarely, your child may be referred to Seattle Children’s Hospital.

 How safe is general anesthesia?

-In our Anacortes office, the anesthesia is provided by one of the board certified M.D. anesthesiologists of M2 Anesthesia.
+In our Anacortes office, the anesthesia is provided by one of two board certified M.D. anesthesiologist groups: M2 Anesthesia or “The Dream Team”.
 Outpatient general anesthesia is considered very safe and has an excellent safety record when administered by qualified and experienced providers.
 There are risks inherent in every type of procedure including anesthesia but these risks are minimal with highly trained providers and a child who is healthy and has had NOTHING to eat on the day of surgery.

 An anesthesiologist — a doctor who specializes in anesthesia— will give your child the medications that will make him or her sleep soundly during the procedure.

 General anesthesia makes your child’s whole body go to sleep.
 It is needed for certain dental procedures and treatments so that his or her reflexes will be completely relaxed.
 Your child will feel no pain during the procedure, nor have any memory of it.